 Fixed Bridges are similar to a crown, but involves several teeth.
 A bridge is an excellent option when one or more teeth are extracted, creating a gap between teeth, and the remaining teeth on both sides of the gap are strong.
 The teeth on both sides of the gap are reshaped to receive crowns and the missing teeth are anchored to them.
-Bridges are cemented in place and resemble natural teeth.
+Bridges resemble natural teeth.

 When all teeth are missing, a full denture/plate is used to restore form and function.
 The fit and stability of the denture is dependent on the structure of the underlying bone and tissue.

 Dental Implants are titanium posts that are inserted into the jawbone.
-They can be inserted at the time a tooth is extracted or after the area has healed.
+They can be inserted when a tooth is extracted or after the area has healed from the extraction.
 Implants come in many shapes, lengths, and diameters.
-Implants can replace one or many teeth and is the most natural or tooth-like replacement.
+Implants can replace one or many teeth.
+They are the most natural, tooth-like replacement option.
 The process is relatively painless, but takes more time than any other tooth replacement option.
-Once the implant is inserted in the bone, there is a healing period of several weeks to months, after which it will be sturdy and ready to restore with a crown or overdenture.
+Once the implant is inserted into the bone, the bone must heal over several weeks to months.
+After healing, the jawbone anchors the implant and the implant is restored with a crown or overdenture.